KSP-RO/RP-1/README.md

  - Part Volume
  - Configuration (more on this later)

 Efficiency is limited by tech level.
 Volume is limited by part size and shape.
+Tonnage can further be limited by setting the appropriate values in the configuration.

 >In the GUI, you'll see a Percent Utilization field in the editor.
 It's not always the best idea to just max out the avionics slider, more on that later.